dynamsoft-docs/company-docs/customer-portal/renewal.md

 # Renew Maintenance or Annual License

-## How do I renew my software maintenance with Dynamsoft
+## Renew the software maintenance with Dynamsoft

 When the maintenance of your license expires in 90 days, you will begin to receive our renewal reminder emails.
 We usually send a series of maintenance renewal follow-up emails (90 days before expiration, 60 days, 30 days, 14 days, 7 days, and the expiry date) to the order contacts.